clone url: git://git.m455.casa/repo2html

 For example, if you placed a default.html

-file in ~/bin
+template file in

-, and you serve HTML
+, and you serve HTML files from /var/www/git

-, then you run repo2html /var/www/git ~/bin
+, then you run

 .